oaktree467/SF_Archives/README.md

 # Automated Science Fiction Magazine Inventory for ArchivesSpace
 > This project takes in basic inventory information regarding
->science fiction magazines, enriches it, and outputs it in
+>science fiction magazines, enriches it, and outputs it
 >in a ready-to-upload format for ArchivesSpace.

 ## Table of Contents